Intermediate Acoustic Guitar Songs with Barre Chords!

 Mad World, for example, has a solo melody for the intro, don’t memorise it, instead think of it as what scale is used and what interval it starts on.

-Following this path enables you to understand music rather than relying on muscle memory.
+Following this path enables you to understand and connect with the music, rather than relying on muscle memory and rehearsed patterns.

 Because of the drop D tuning, we need to alter the way we fret a G chord, the root will be on fret 5, rather than 3.